emc-cloudfoundry/cassandra-cf-service-boshrelease/README.md

 ###Log Files

-There are 3 places that have log files related to cassandra
+There are 4 places that have log files related to cassandra
 * Cassandra Broker - The logs can be found at /var/vcap/sys/log/cassandra_broker.
 This will basically log all the service broker code about creation/deletion of service/keyspaces etc.
 * Cassandra Server - The logs can be found at /var/vcap/sys/log/cassandra_server.
 This will basically log the cassandra server startup logs and is helpful in determing what went wrong during startup
+* Cassandra Seed - The logs can be found at /var/vcap/sys/log/cassandra_seed.
+This will basically log the cassandra server startup logs and is helpful in determing what went wrong during startup
 * Cassandra runtime log - The logs can be found at /var/vcap/store/cassandra_server/system.log in the same directory where data/commitlog is present.

-###Running Nodetool/Cassandra-cli
+###Running Nodetool/Cassandra-cli/Cassandra-Stress

 If you are SSH'ed into the cassandra VM and need to run the nodetool or cassandra-cli provided out of the box from cassandra, run this command from with the Casasndra VM
 ```sh